deanturpin/dft/readme.md

 template <typename Iterator>
 auto calculate(const Iterator begin, const Iterator end) {

-  // This routine will return the results as a container of frequency bins. std::vector<double> dft;

   // For each Fourier bin we need to iterate over each sample - O(n^2) - but we
   // will return only half as many bins as samples.
 The upper half is a mirror
   // image of the lower.
   const double total_samples = std::distance(begin, end);

+  // This routine will return the results as a container of frequency bins. std::vector<double> dft;
+  dft.reserve(total_samples / 2);

   // The "twiddle matrix" is usually generated up front but as we're performing
   // a one-shot calculation it can be refactored into a single loop.
 Normally